-ALN allows you to tour tour African American museums and research centers from across the nation.
+ALN allows you to tour African American museums and research centers from across the nation.
 Other channels include lifestyle, blaxploitation, sports, and even short films featuring Black Hollywood legends and musicians.
-American Legacy Network is family oriented entertainment.
+American Legacy Network is family-oriented entertainment.

 Click here to start streaming.

 Africans take drama to a whooole other level.
 If you like intense, comedic, plot-twisting movies that evoke every emotion, you need to get into Nollywood movies.
 They never, EVA, disappoint!
 The quality of these movies varies from watching 2 hours of footage filmed on a cell phone to blockbuster "why-ain't-this-playing-in-a-movie-theater" cinematography.

 Designed and built by Africans, NollyLand is Africa's First World-Class Movie Platform providing 1000's of Nigerian, Ghanaian, Ghollywood, and African movies.
 Content curators do a good job of selecting the best of the best for our viewing pleasure.
 Subscribers can sign up for one NollyLand Account and view NollyLand films on all major devices: iPhone, iPad, Android, Xbox, Roku, Roku TV, Apple TV, Chromecast, Windows operating systems, and Google TV.

 Starting at $2.99, you can get your monthly subscriptions and day passes here.